ThePieBaker90/On-The-Rim/Mechanics/Gameplay Information/Movement Speed.md

 	- For example, [[Encumbering]] slows the wearer's movement speed by a flat 10ft.
 ### Multiplier Effects
 - These effects apply some multiplier or percentage effect to a creature's movement speed.
-	- For example, dashing doubles the user's movement speed for 1 turn.
+	- For example, [[Wave Ride]] doubles the user's movement speed for the duration of the psycast.
 ### Constant Effects
 - These effects set your movement speed to some value regardless of its current state.
 	- For example, [[Immobilized]] sets a creature's movement speed to 0.